BIOGRAPHY MIKE WESTFALL

 middle-class standard of living.

-In 1976, Westfall’s group questioned the vast amounts
+In 1976, Westfall’s group questioned the vast amounts of job

 evaporating new automation entering the workforce.
 His subsequent groups

 addressed all elements of corporate restructuring including concessions,